a8nJ/umber/docs/musicbrainz.md

----
-title: MusicBrainz
+# MusicBrainz
-topics: [internet, media]
----

-When adding musicbrainz release, make sure to include:
+If you add a new release, the release group is created at the same time.
+Be sure to include:

 - release title
 - artist